-This old 1980’s recipe card below is a part of God’s plan in my life.
-It is a picture of a miracle.
-It is something that changed my life and my understanding of HOW much God loves us and wants to be a part of our lives, of how much He is into the smallest of details concerning us.
+This story is something that changed my life and my understanding of HOW much God loves us and wants to be a part of our lives, of how much He is into the smallest of details concerning us.
 It is something I have NEVER forgotten.

 It was the late 80’s.
 I was working as secretary for a church and Christian school.
 It was my birthday It was a day God overwhelmed me with His love.